pershin-daniil/pershin-daniil/README.md

-# To develop and learn - my main motivation.
+# To develop and learn - my main motivation
-### Looking for a job opportunity in the company with the opportunity to grow and develop.
+### Looking for a job opportunity in the company with the opportunity to grow and develop

-I :heart: programming and now I'm learning for a front-end developer.

-Motivated, inspired, ready for a work.

 Contact me :point_down: